 The maximum time allowed for transfer students who need less than the full course requirements or part-time students will be determined based on 70% of the scheduled contracted hours.
-Students who exceed the maximum time frame shall continue on a cash-pay basis or will be terminated from the program.
+Students who exceed the maximum time frame shall be terminated from the program and may re-enroll at the sole discretion of the institution on a cash-pay basis consistent with the re-enrollment provisions of the admissions policy.